Donald Trump Plans To Launch A Crackdown On Violent Video Games In The Wake Of Mass Shootings

 As Americans reel from the mass shootings in El Paso, Texas and Dayton, Ohio, The Inquisitr reported that House Minority Leader Kevin McCarthy and Texas Lieutenant Governor Dan Patrick insist that — despite evidence to the contrary — video games are to blame for the horrific actions of the shooters.

 Now, The Independent reports that President Donald Trump is echoing McCarthy and Patrick.
-Although Trump been criticized for fueling the anti-immigration rhetoric contained in Patrick Crusius’ manifesto, the President claims that video games are also partly to blame.
+Although Trump has been criticized for fueling the anti-immigration rhetoric contained in Patrick Crusius’ manifesto, the President claims that video games are also partly to blame.
 He said that games that “celebrate violence” should be both discouraged and made more difficult to purchase.

 “We must stop the glorification of violence in our society,” he said during a speech after the shootings.
 “This includes the gruesome and grisly video games that are now commonplace.